maizner/Telemedicine/readme.md

 └── mainPage.scss             # Main Sass files.
 The main compiling files of each page (we will compile a main css file for page)

 ```
-> **Note**: You can modify this structure to your liking or your project needs.
-I highly suggest reading the [Sass Guidelines 7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern "Sass Guidelines") if you want a more in-depth explanation.

-### <a name="nunjucks"></a>Nunjucks
-With [Nunjucks](https://mozilla.github.io/nunjucks/ "Nunjucks") we can modularize our HTML files.
-In other words, we can break our HTML code in smaller pieces and reuse them freely throughout our project.
-Nunjucks also lets you use data to populate your markup.

-The key features of Nunjucks are **template inheritance**, **includes** (partials), **macros**, **logic - If / For / While** and **filters**.
-I will not be elaborating on these features since Nunjucks already has good [documentation available](https://mozilla.github.io/nunjucks/templating.html "Nunjucks templatings docs").

-Our Nunjucks folder structure looks like this: